VasiliiOptimist/google-foobar/README.md

 # foobar
-The taskes solved by me during the Google Foo Bar challenge
+The tasks solved by me during the Google Foo Bar challenge